DxO PureRAW offers three types of photo processing:

 - Download available: The DxO Optics Module can now be downloaded.

-- In use: Indicates the DxO Optics Module is currently being used.
+- In use: Indicates the DxO Optics Module currently in use.

 Selecting photos